Skip to main content

 Shortly after we began therapy with Connor, shortly after he had lost his speech and retreated into his own little world, I got an actual word out of him.

-In speech therapy the goal isn’t just communication but useful communication.
-The goal is to give them words that will enable them to get their wants across.
-One of the key words a child needs is the word “more.”
-It’s useful for “more food,” “more drink,” “more tickles,” “more time on the swings.”
-So “more” was taught over and over again, pronounced with precision so Connor would know how to use it.
+In speech therapy, the goal isn’t just communication but useful communication.
+The goal is to give children words that will enable them to express their wants.
+One keyword a child needs is “more.”
+It’s useful for “more food,” “more drink,” “more tickles,” and “more time on the swings.”
+So “more” was taught repeatedly, pronounced precisely so Connor would know how to use it.

-It was early morning–a Saturday morning, in fact.
-Back then, with young kids, Saturday morning for me meant getting up, turning on the TV and laying out some cereal and a drink.
-It worked for me growing up, why wouldn’t it work for my kids?
+It was early morning—a Saturday morning, in fact.
+Back then, with young kids, Saturday morning meant getting up, turning on the TV, and laying out some cereal and a drink.
+It worked for me growing up; why wouldn’t it work for my kids?

 Apple juice was the drink of choice back in those days.
-We always had a jug of it in the fridge and I had already poured a glass out for him.
+We always had a jug in the fridge, and I had already poured a glass out for him.
 I had taken my place back on the couch and fallen asleep like any good, attentive father.

-“M-m-mmore,” I heard, half asleep.
+I heard, half asleep.
 I opened my eyes and there stood my son, holding the jug of apple juice close to his body.
-His little hands supporting it but unable to take the cap off.
+His little hands supported the jug, but he could not take the cap off.
 I watched his lips, tight together, pushing the word out.
 “M-m-mmore,” he said.

 I didn’t get more.
-It was like it took every ounce of strength he had just to get that one word out.
-He struggled to speak it–fighting his own nature to make his need known to me.
+It was like it took every ounce of strength he had to get that one word out.
+He struggled to speak it, fighting his nature to make his need known to me.
 I got up, poured another glass and he drank in his silence.

-Today I hold him down on his bed and tickle his toes.
+Today, I hold him down on his bed and tickle his toes.
 I grab his belly and listen to him squeal.
 Then I watch him quickly and easily bump his hands together, saying “more” in sign language.
-It’s his language.
-It’s natural for him.
-And most importantly it’s understood by me.
+It’s his language, natural for him, and most importantly, I understand it.
 I oblige and tickle some more.

 2 Comments